semaphoreci/docs/docs/ci-cd-environment/install-self-hosted-agent.md

 # Installing a self-hosted agent

 The agent is open source and can be found at [https://github.com/semaphoreci/agent](https://github.com/semaphoreci/agent).
+The host requirements are:

+- bash
+- git
+- docker - [manageable without sudo][docker without sudo]
+- docker-compose

 ## Installing the agent on Ubuntu/Debian